 This article describes the process of 1C:Enterprise script execution and the actions the platform performs when script execution starts and stops.
-These actions include: performing transactions, locking and unlocking data for editing it, deleting reusable return values, and logging memory leaks.
+These actions include performing transactions, locking and unlocking data for editing it, deleting reusable return values, and logging memory leaks.

 What is 1C:Enterprise script execution process

-The script execution process (hereafter - the process) is execution of configuration code, which is written in 1C:Enterprise script, by the platform.
+The script execution process (hereafter - the process) is the execution of configuration code, which is written in 1C:Enterprise script, by the platform.

 The process starts when 1C:Enterprise platform or the operating system creates a 1C:Enterprise object whose module body is not empty, or calls a module method.
 Once the module body or method end is reached, the process ends.